 - a few that are paralleled on the

-switched_12Vrail, and had to be taken out to be measured properly
+switched_12Vrail, and had to be removed to be measured properly

 List of questionable (and replaced) capacitors #